 Lastly, research marketers need infographics because they can use them for multiple marketing purposes.
 You can easily take an infographic and use its content to create a blog post, explainer video, ebook, whiteboard animation, and even multiple types of print assets, including posters, brochures, leaflets, and more.

-When you repurpose an infographic, your link building potential goes out of this world.
-You can secure links through the infographic itself, through its blog post, explainer video, social media posts, and more.
+When you repurpose an infographic, your link building potential goes up greatly.
+You can secure links through the infographic itself or through a blog post, explainer video, social media post, and more.

 Use Different Types of Data to Create an Effective Infographic

 Publishing both qualitative and quantitative research findings in your infographic will help prove your point.
 It shows you came to the same conclusion using two research methods, which highlights you as an industry expert.

 Always use your buyer persona when conducting your research.
 If your persona is a 30-year-old female who works from home, you don’t want to publish marketing research on 20-year-old athletes in college.

 It’s also wise to use client and customer insights as part of your research.
 This is because your audience will enjoy looking at quotes and stats represented by actual customers.

 To boost the credibility of your brand in the eyes of your audience, only use authoritative sites to pull your information from.
 This includes .edu and .gov websites along with various data repositories like Statista and Pew Research.

 Create and Customize the Infographic